PDC WORLD DARTS CHAMPIONSHIP

 The annual PDC Darts World Championship is widely regarded as the most prestigious competition in the sport of darts, and each year, some of the best players in the world compete with rising stars for an iconic prize.

 The host venue for each Championship is, of course, the iconic Alexandra Palace, which is better known in darts circles as Ally Pally.
-Ally Pally is one of the United Kingdom’s oldest buildings – it began construction in September 1865 before eventually opening its doors just under ten years later on 1st May 1875.
+Ally Pally is one of the United Kingdom’s oldest buildings – construction began in September 1865, and it opened its doors just under 10 years later on 1st May 1875.

 It has gone through several renovations; its first took place from 1873 to 1875.
-Further renovations to Alexandra Palace have come between 1980 and 1988, with the most recent work done between 2016 and 2017.
+Further renovations to Alexandra Palace were carried out between 1980 and 1988, with the most recent work completed between 2016 and 2017.

-TV has an important part to play in the history of Ally Pally.
-In 1935, the building was leased to the BBC for its use before becoming the broadcaster’s first regular television service a year later in 1936.
+TV has an important role in the history of Ally Pally.
+In 1935, the building was leased to the BBC for its use, and a year later, in 1936, it became the broadcaster’s first regular television service.

 It was not until 2008 that Ally Pally would host the PDC Darts World Championship for the first time, and it has been the iconic tournament’s home ever since.
 The first final there was played between Canada’s John Part and England’s Kirk Shephard – it was to be the former who would come out on top after beating his English counterpart 7 – 2 on the day.
 The prize money that year for the winner was no less than £100,000.

-Moving on to the history of the World Championships themselves, they began 30 years ago in 1994, with the first final being hosted at the Circus Tavern in Purfleet-On-Thames in Essex, England.
+Moving on to the history of the World Championships themselves, they began 30 years ago in 1994, with the first final hosted at the Circus Tavern in Purfleet-on-Thames, Essex, England.
 It was an all-England battle in the inaugural final, where Dennis Priestley emerged with an emphatic 6 – 1 win against Phil ‘The Power’ Taylor.

 Taylor would go on to win no less than 14 times: 1995, 1996, 1997, 1998, 1999, 2000, 2001, 2002, 2004, 2005, 2006, 2009, 2010 and 2013.
 Unsurprisingly, he is currently the most successful player in the history of the PDC World Darts Championships.